Improvements to statement posting functionality

 Disable counting required – When this option is set to Yes, the posting process for a statement continues, even if the difference between the counted amount and the transaction amount on the statement is outside the threshold that is defined on the Statement FastTab for Retail stores.

-Note that all settings and parameters that are related to statement postings, and that are defined on Retail stores and on the Retail parameters page, are applicable to the improved statement posting feature.
+All settings and parameters that are related to statement postings, and that are defined on Retail stores and on the Retail parameters page, are applicable to the improved statement posting feature.

 Statements can be calculated and posted in batch using the menu items Calculate statements in batch and Post statements in batch.
 Alternatively, statements can be manually calculated and posted by using the Retail statements menu item that the improved statement posting feature provides.